-10 surprising facts about Komodo dragons
+11 surprising facts about Komodo dragons

 Komodo dragons can eat so much at one sitting that they may go as long as a month before needing another meal.
 (Photo: Sergey Uryadnikov/Shutterstock)

-Not only are Komodo dragons big in size, but they have an appetite to match.
+Not only are Komodo dragons big, but they have an appetite to match.
 When the massive lizards sit down to a meal, they are capable of swallowing down as much as 80 percent of their own body weight in food.

 The huge feast and slow digestion mean that after eating, Komodo dragons will go lounge in the sun, with the heat helping to keep their digestion process working away.
 After the meal is digested, a Komodo dragon will regurgitate what is known as a gastric pellet.
 Similar to owl pellets, the gastric pellet contains horns, hair, teeth and other bits of prey that can't be digested.

-Note: Editor's note: This story has been updated with new information since it was first published in March 2017.